pkpdapp-team/pkpdapp/README.md

 # Development

 The PKPDApp is being built with Django's API, and as such supports the idea of reusable applications.
-The PKPDApp will therefore be split into mutliple smaller applications that are either imported from existing [Django Packages](https://djangopackages.org) or implemented and made availbale as a Django package.
+The PKPDApp will therefore be split into mutliple smaller applications that are either imported from existing [Django Packages](https://djangopackages.org) or implemented and made availbale as Django packages.
 A quick guide for building resuable apps in Django is available [here](https://docs.djangoproject.com/en/3.0/intro/reusable-apps/).

 For further guidance on how to build Django apps we recommend Django's documentation, and its